What is a Slab?

 Where to use Waffle Slab & Waffle slab details:

-A waffle slab is a type of slab with holes underneath, giving an appearance of waffles.
+A waffle slab has a holes underneath, giving an appearance of waffles.
 It is usually used where large spans are required (e.g auditorium, cinema halls) to avoid many columns interfering with space.
 Hence thick slabs spanning between wide beams (to avoid the beams protruding below for aesthetic reasons) are required.
 The main purpose of employing this technology is for its strong foundation characteristics of crack and sagging resistance.
 Waffle slab also holds a greater amount of load compared with conventional concrete slabs.

 Types of Waffle slabs:

-Based on the shape of Pods (PVC Trays) They are classified into different types some of them are:
+Based on the shape of Pods (PVC Trays) waffle slabs are classified into the following types:

 - Triangular pod system

 - Waffle slabs are able to carry heavier loads and span longer distances than flat slabs as these systems are light in weight.